 Once you understand the skills you need, the direction you take to upgrade your skills can include the following:

 - Professional development training: This kind of training can range from short (a few hours or a couple of days) to longer training that may be ongoing.
 Professional development training can be specific to your industry or may focus on the development of soft skills, such as communication, leadership, or working with others.
+For example, if you want to move into a leadership position, you may want to consider a project management course or certification.
+Developing project management skills in areas such as planning, budgeting, decision-making, and goal setting can help you qualify for not only a wider variety of roles, but also better-paying jobs.
+Check out organizations like PMI, the International Project Management Association (IPMA), and the Association for Project Managers for more tools and resources on project management.
 Depending on the nature of your training, you may receive a certificate or an acknowledgement of participation upon completion.
 Your training may also lead to other professional development opportunities.
-Make note of your accomplishments to be able to market it to employers once your training is completed.
+Make note of your accomplishments to be able to market them to employers once your training is completed.

 Develop a Strategy to Articulate New Skills to Employers